-“If the foal is not standing in an hour, you need to call your veterinarian,” says Dr. Rob Franklin, an equine internal medicine specialist and co-founder of FullBucket, a veterinary-strength supplement business based in Weatherford, Texas.
+“If the foal is not standing in an hour, you need to call your veterinarian,” says Dr. Rob Franklin, FullBucket co-founder and equine internal medicine specialist.

 The reasons a foal might struggle to stand are many.
 Because time is of the essence, however, get your vet involved rather than trying to pinpoint the problem yourself.